-Gabriel Haley is an associate professor of English at Concordia University, Nebraska, with research and teaching emphases in medieval and renaissance literatures, world literatures, and poetry.
+Gabriel Haley is Professor of English at Concordia University, Nebraska, with research and teaching emphases in medieval and renaissance literatures, world literatures, and poetry.
 He has held teaching positions at the University of Virginia, Concordia College New York, and the Evanjelické Lýceum in Bratislava, Slovakia.
-He has published on the English and Latin poems of Charles d’Orléans, on the influence of the phenomenologist Rudolf Otto on the educational theories of C. S. Lewis, and on the role of Dante’s poetry in the television series Mad Men.
-His ongoing research project, tentatively titled “Secularized Contemplation,” considers late medieval efforts to fashion a contemplative poetics outside of an ordered religious life.
+He has published on the English and Latin poems of Charles d’Orléans, the influence of the phenomenologist Rudolf Otto on the educational theories of C. S. Lewis, the role of Dante’s poetry in popular culture, and on Petrarch’s contemplative humanism.

 Dr. Haley is the advisor of Concordia's chapter of Sigma Tau Delta, an international English honors society.
-Sigma Tau’s creative writing journal, Potpourri, is available for sale online.
+He is on the board of the Consortium for Classical Lutheran Education.
+He also is the president of the board of Trinity Academy at Concordia University.

 Education